Linking thermodynamics and measurements of protein stability: Heat induced unfolding

 \subsection{$K$ as a function of temperature}

 Below we continue to analyse the thermodynamics of unfolding under the assumption that a two-state description is sufficient.
-In that case, the relevant equations for discussing the form of $K(T)$ are:
+As above, we examine only reversible transitions, and note that in particular thermal unfolding may often be irreversible.
+For a reversible two-state transition, the relevant equations for discussing the form of $K(T)$ are:

 One of the defining features when looking at protein denaturation thermodynamics is the large and positive change in heat capacity that is generally found to accompany the unfolding process.
 This is such a general phenomenon that it has been suggested as the definition of protein denaturation \citep{lumry1969thermodynamic}.
 The exact reasons for this large $\Delta_rC_{p,U}$ are uncertain but they are related to the so called `hydrophobic effect', a term with so many definitions that a full discussion is beyond the scope of the present discussion.
 We shall therefore simply note that the effect is related to the specific properties of water as a solvent for hydrophobic compounds, and further point the reader to discussions elsewhere \citep{privalov1989hydrophobic,muller1990search,lins1995hydrophobic,ben2016water}.
 The effect of having a large $\Delta_rC_{p,U}$ can be seen from equations \eqref{eq:heat.capacity.def} and \eqref{eq:entropy.of.T}, which show that both the enthalpy and the entropy change will be highly temperature dependent.
 At most temperatures $|\Delta_rG_U|$ is much smaller than either of $|\Delta_rH_U|$ and $|T\Delta_rS_U|$ (Fig.~\ref{fig:temperature-profile}A).
 This means that the stability of the protein is a small number compared to the two, generally opposing, effects of enthalpy and entropy change.